Liouville first-passage percolation: subsequential scaling limits at high temperature: Introduction

-Our result is similar in flavor to \cite{LeGall07} and \cite{LP08}, which proved, respectively, that the graph distance of random quadrangulations has a subsequential scaling limit and that the all possible limiting metrics are homeomorphic to a 2-sphere.
+Our result is similar in flavor to~\cite{LeGall07} and~\cite{LP08}, which proved, respectively, that the graph distance of random quadrangulations has a subsequential scaling limit and that the all possible limiting metrics are homeomorphic to a 2-sphere.
 (In our case, however, the homeomorphism property is a byproduct of the compactness result.)
-The uniqueness of the scaling limit, known as the Brownian map, was proved in later works \cite{LeGall10,LeGall13,Miermont13}.
-A crucial ingredient in \cite{LeGall07} is a bijection \cite{CV81,Schaeffer98,BDG04} between uniform quadrangulations and labeled trees.
+The uniqueness of the scaling limit, known as the Brownian map, was proved in later works~\cite{LeGall10,LeGall13,Miermont13}.

+A crucial ingredient in~\cite{LeGall07} is a bijection~\cite{CV81,Schaeffer98,BDG04} between uniform quadrangulations and labeled trees.
 In particular, such a bijection allows an explicit evaluation of the order of the typical distance in the random quadrangulation.

-In our model, determining the FPP weight exponent seems to be a major challenge.
-Indeed, in recent works \cite{ding-goswami,DG16} it was shown that the weight exponent is strictly less than $1$ at high temperatures, and in \cite{DZ15} it was shown that there exists a family of log-correlated Gaussian fields where the weight exponent can be arbitrarily close to $1$.
-This means that the weight exponent is not universal among log-correlated Gaussian fields, which in turn indicates substantial subtlety and difficulty inherent in a precise computation of this exponent.
-Our proof circumvents this issue by avoiding explicit computation of the order of the typical distance.
+By contrast, in our model, determining the FPP distance exponent seems to be a major challenge.
+Indeed, recent works~\cite{DG15,DG16} have shown that the distance exponent for Liouville FPP is strictly less than $1$ at high temperatures, and also~\cite{DZ15} that there exists a family of log-correlated Gaussian fields for which the weight exponent can be arbitrarily close to $1$.
+This means that the distance exponent is not universal among log-correlated Gaussian fields, so precisely computing this exponent must involve rather subtle properties of the field.
+Our proof circumvents this difficulty since it works without knowing the scaling exponent.